About Us

 2014

-Achieved an $11.3 million settlement against Smith & Nephew in qui tam (False Claims Act) case.
-The firm had previously litigated a class action race discrimination case against Smith & Nephew that settled for $4 million in 2009.
+Achieved an $11.3 million settlement against Smith & Nephew in a qui tam (False Claims Act) case.
+Our team had previously litigated a class action race discrimination case against Smith & Nephew that settled for $4 million in 2009.

 Negotiated a $68 million settlement under the California False Claims Act against Office Depot in a case that involved allegations of overcharging over 1,000 government agencies for office and classroom supplies.